taulantkoka/taulantkoka.github.io/_pages/projects.md

   nav: "projects"
 ---

 A mix of research and side projects.
-Some are published work, some are just things I found interesting enough to spend time on.
+Some are published work, some are just things I found worthwhile to spend time on.

 ---
 ### [Airquality (NO2)](/projects/airquality/)